jergason/nvim-config/.config/nvim/stupid-vim-tricks.md

 ## tags

 `Ctrl-]` is the general jump-to-tag command.
 Useful for navigating help.
 Dunno how to integrate tags w/ language servers and other stuff.
+(UPDATE: generally, don't use tags for stuff you can use a language server for).
 Need to look in to how to go to definition in clojure for example.
 See `:help tag-stack` for more info on hopping around between tags, but `Ctrl-T` goes back, `:ta` goes forward Generally useful in help, but for navigating around code there are better more syntax-aware tools.

 ## navigating

-parens jump between sentences.
+parens jump between sentences. curly braces jump between paragraphs

 ## Octo